-- (i) An Entrance Test shall be qualifying with qualifying marks as 50% in case of General category candidates and 45% in case of SC/ST/OBC (non-creamy layer)/differently-abled and other categories of candidates as per the decision of the Commission from time to time.
-The syllabus of the Entrance Test shall consist of 50% of research methodology and 50% shall be subject specific.
-The Entrance Test shall be conducted at the Centre(s) notified in advance (changes of Test Centres, if any, also to be notified well in advance) at the level of the University - (i) The candidate must apply through the Research Centre where he/she want to carry out his/her research work.
+- a) The syllabus of the Entrance Test shall consist of 50% of research methodology and 50% shall be subject specific. - b) The Entrance Test shall be conducted at the Centre(s) notified in advance (changes of Test Centres, if any, also to be notified well in advance) at the level of the University. - c) Students who have secured 50 % marks in the entrance test are eligible to be called for the interview. - d) A relaxation of 5% marks will be allowed in the entrance examination for the candidates belonging to SC/ST/OBC/differently-abled category, Economically Weaker Section (EWS), and other categories of candidates as per the decision of the Commission from time to time. - e) The candidate must apply through the Research Centre where he/she want to carry out his/her research work.
 The applicant will be considered only for the centre concerned through which the application has been forwarded.
-In exceptional cases, the Director FRI may consider the change of research centre subject to availability of the vacancy.

-(iii) The question paper will have following sections and their proportional weightage shall be as follows: Section-A
+In exceptional cases, the Director FRI may consider the change of research centre subject to availability of the vacancy. - f) The question paper will have following sections and their proportional weightage shall be as follows: